GSA/digitalgov.gov/content/resources/mobile-user-experience-guidelines-and-recommendations.md

 **[Guideline 3](#guideline3 "Mobile User Experience Guidelines and Recommendations 3")**: Leverage the device’s features for usability and accessibility

-**[Guideline 4](#guideline4 "Mobile User Experience Guidelines and Recommendations 4")**: Test at multiple points in the design/development process
+**[Guideline 4](#guideline4 "Mobile User Experience Guidelines and Recommendations 4")**: Test at multiple points in the design or development process

-**[Guideline 5](#guideline5 "Mobile User Experience Guidelines and Recommendations 5")**: Collect and use data (quantitative and qualitative) to determine what content your users want and where
+**[Guideline 5](#guideline5 "Mobile User Experience Guidelines and Recommendations 5")**: Collect and use quantitative and qualitative data to determine what content your users want and where

-**[Guideline 6](#guideline6 "Mobile User Experience Guidelines and Recommendations 6")**: Develop security and privacy guidelines with regard to what the app does/how it protects user data and government systems
+**[Guideline 6](#guideline6 "Mobile User Experience Guidelines and Recommendations 6")**: Develop security and privacy guidelines with regard to what the app does and how it protects user data and government systems

 Below we have added specific resources to each guideline.